fincherie/project-2_lingafelter-jennifer/README.md

 [Popup](https://www.jqueryscript.net/tags.php?/popup/)

 When you click on the Download Now button on the Home page, a popup window appears to download the app.
+When I uploaded the file via Cyberduck, the css styling did not update because the modal should be gray and the download now is a button.
+Also, the download now only appears after you go to another page and then return to the home page.
+This works on my local file but not on my hosting site.

 #### Deductions